 I went to Cubao and use ALPS to get to Batangas Ferry Terminal on my last trip.
 I wasn’t coming from the airport, but from Pampanga where I was staying.
 Other than a 4 week trip home, I was in the Philippines from the middle of October last year until the end of September.
 I just returned to the US the end of September.

 I know some people advise against putting your bags underneath on the bus, but I normally do this and have never had a problem.
 You can keep your bags with you, but you can be asked to purchase a seat for the bag.
-This approaches certainty if the bus is full!
+This approaches certainty if the bus is full.
+Having said that, there is always some risk.
+This is true pretty much everywhere though.

 Whichever bus you take, make sure it says Batangas Pier and it’s the express bus.
 Look also for “Calabarzon” which stands for Cavite, Laguna, Batangas, Rizal and Quezon.
 Buses run throughout the day, but if you don’t make it to the ferry terminal in time for the last ferry to Puerto Galera, you will end up spending the night somewhere.
 The last direct ferry to Sabang should be around 3 PM.
 Something to consider when you are planning your flight.
 Leave plenty of time to get to the bus terminal and then for the ride to Batangas.
 Manila has a well-earned reputation for horrendous traffic!
-There are later ferries, but if staying in Sabang you will have to get a trike or jeepney to Sabang.
+There are later ferries, but if staying in Sabang you will have to get a trike or jeepney to take you the rest of the way.

 When you arrive at Batangas Pier if you are obviously a foreigner or you’re loaded down with dive gear, you will be swarmed by porters.
 If you come by bus you’ll leave the area where buses unload and load and walk straight ahead towards the water.
 After crossing the road turn left on the sidewalk.
 You’ll cross over another vehicular entrance to the pier area.
 Just keep going until you have to turn right.
 I doubt the distance is more than 70-80 yards.

 You’ll walk down the sidewalk until you have to turn left again.
 You’ll come to another fence where you will make a jog to the right then left into a courtyard.
 Across the courtyard you will see two buildings with a walkway in between.
 This will bring you to another small courtyard.
 The building on the right is the terminal building.
 The one one on the left has ferry line ticket windows.
 Pass between the two buildings and you will see a small courtyard to the left.
 If you look straight across the courtyard there is another building with ticket windows for multiple ferry lines.
 The majority of the dive operations are in Sabang.
 Pick your destination based on where your dive operator/hotel is.
 Your choices are Sabang Pier, Muelle Pier, Balatero Pier, and White Beach.
 Your operator will advise you.
 Once you purchase your ticket turn around a 180 degrees and walk back across the courtyard and in the right hand corner is where you will pay your terminal fee of 30 pesos.
-In September I paid 230 pesos to Sabang on FSL.
-When you arrive in Puerto Galera you will pay a 50 peso environmental fee.
+In September I paid 230 pesos to Sabang on FSL (Father and Son Lines).
+When you arrive in Puerto Galera you will pay a 50 peso environmental fee so make sure you have small change.

-After having your bags x-rayed and passing through a metal detector, turn to the right and enter the waiting area.
+After your bags go through x-ray and you’ve passed through the metal detector, turn to the right and enter the waiting area.
 In the front right corner is the entrance to the pier.
 Along the left side will be desks with representatives of some of the hotels and dive operators.
 Along the back will be vendors to purchase food and in the back corner will be restrooms (CR or Comfort Room in the Philippines).
 When your ferry is called you will show your ticket and be directed to your ferry.

-My trip to Puerto Galera I carried 4 bags.
+My last trip to Puerto Galera I carried 4 bags.
 A small Pelican case with my cameras, lenses, dive computers, and electronic accessories.
 A larger bag with my Ikelite housing, ports, and strobes.
 And then the really heavy bag which is all my dive gear, spare parts, tools, clothes, etc..
 I also normally have a smaller carry bag for my laptop, journal for keeping notes, power bank for my phone, etc..
 Things I might need on the bus.
 My Akona bag that I carry my Ikelite accessories in can be rigged with backpack straps.
 I carry this one on my back while pulling the Pelican case and my dive gear bag.
-My carryon I sling in front of me.
+My carry-on I sling in front of me.
 I can manage this for short distances, but I did allow someone to help me put the large bag on the boat.
 The gangway is a bit narrow and I have no wish to fall in the water!
 From the bus to the terminal I can handle this by myself.
-They will ask for a 100 pesos from the bus to the terminal.
+Again, they will ask for a 100 pesos from the bus to the terminal.
 That is way to high!
 If you want help, 50 pesos should be plenty.
 50 pesos to get the bag on the ferry should be fine also.
+Again, this is more than what locals will pay.

 On the other end after you reach Puerto Galera, there will be numerous porters who will want to carry your bag from the boat to wherever you are staying.
 You can tip according to distance.
 When I came in August I tipped a 100 pesos (a little over $2 dollars) because it was a pretty good distance from the pier to the dive shop and my bag was heavy.
 Some people might think I tipped to much, some to little.
 I think it was a happy medium.
 A normal bag I think 50 pesos should be good, again depending on how far they carry it and how heavy.